Location Highlights

 Samburu Sopa Lodge

 Lake Baringo is one of Kenya’s many Rift Valley Lakes, but it is quite unique in its setting, being one of only two freshwater lakes in the Rift’s chain of soda lakes (the other one being Lake Naivasha).
-Set amongst dry, rocky, acaciacovered hills, and spectacular rugged cliffs and plateaux, Lake Baringo is remote and peaceful.
+Set amongst dry, rocky, acacia-covered hills, and spectacular rugged cliffs and plateaux, Lake Baringo is remote and peaceful.
 It is in Kenya’s ‘outback’.
 With such a variety of habitats in the vicinity, it is no wonder that the birdlife is both plentiful and varied with such specialities as Verreaux’s Eagle, Spotted Eagle Owl, Heuglin’s Courser, Hemprich’s Hornbill and Bristle-crowned Starling.
-Generally, mammals are hard to see here, but hippos and Nile Crocodiles are plentiful!
-Exploration of the area is mainly on foot, thanks to the lack of land-based predators in the area.
-However, we recommend that you also explore this magical lake and its diverse birdlife on a boat trip from Lake Baringo Lodge.
+Generally, mammals are hard to see here, but Hippos and Nile Crocodiles are plentiful!
+Exploration of the area is mainly on foot, thanks to the lack of land-based predators, although a boat trip is one of the best ways to experience the lake’s diverse birdlife.

 Accommodation